slamora/brackets-wiki/Extension-Manager-Workflows.md

 use it, his code gets mangled.
 He opens the Extension Manager and clicks on the "Installed" tab, which shows all of his installed extensions.
 He clicks "Disable" next to the CoffeeScript Formatting extension.
-He also sees that there's a "Report a Bug" link, along with a rating widget.
-He wants to give the extension developer the benefit of the doubt, so rather than rating it, he clicks "Report a Bug", and is taken to the developer's GitHub depot.
+He also sees that there's a "Report a Problem" dropdown button, along with a rating widget.

+He wants to give the extension developer the benefit of the doubt, so rather than rating it, he clicks "Report a Problem".
+A dropdown menu appears with three choices:
-> We talked about having a "Report Abuse" button, or a "Not Compatible With This
-> Version" button.
-However, I'm not sure how the user would be able to tell whether
-> a problem is due to a version compatibility issue, or is just a general bug.
-> Kevin, how did Firefox handle this?

-> (kd) "Not Compatible With This Version" implies that an extension *did* work, but doesn't
-> work any more.
-Perhaps we only show this when the user is running a Brackets version
-> that is newer than the one for which the extension was last updated?
-> Maybe another way to present these three items is a "Report A Problem" button that
-> gives choices like: "I found a bug...", "This extension no longer works with Brackets
-> like it used to...", "Report abuse"
+"Report a Bug", "Report Version Incompatibility", and "Report Abuse".
+He chooses "Report a Bug", and is taken to the developer's GitHub issue tracker.

 He's been really impressed with the Quick Open/Quick Edit extension, so he clicks on the rating widget next to that one to give it a 5.
 Brackets prompts him to